123Raihana/Insta_Clone/README.md

 # Insta_Clone

-#This code is made by Raihana
+#this code is made by raihana
 #here this code is made for home content